-- Paint is easiest to remove before it dries.
+- Acrylic paint is easiest to remove before it dries.
 Start by using dish soap and warm water.
 For stains on hands, a bar of soap with pumice grains can help remove paint.
 If you need to remove dried paint, use some isopropyl alcohol on a paper towel or cotton pad.

-If you’d like to try a pour painting with artist acrylic paint and pouring medium, see my article How to Do a Pour Painting: A Tutorial for Beginners.
+If you’d like to try pour painting with artist acrylic paint and pouring medium, see my article How to Do a Pour Painting: A Tutorial for Beginners.
 It includes details and tips you may find helpful as you experiment with acrylic pouring.

 I hope you’ve enjoyed learning about this fun painting technique and wish you the best of luck in your creative projects.